Top 8 Most Ambitious Sci-fi Movies On Amazon Prime

 Poster photo |

-The title Vivarium (a container for observing small animals in a re-creation of their natural environment) provides a signpost for where this is going.
-Suffice to say that Tom and Gemma find themselves in a pastel-coloured simulacrum of suburban hell, raising a monstrous child whose arrival is prefigured by a horrifying opening sequence of a cuckoo invading a nest, screaming to be fed by its bewildered surrogate mother.
-“That’s nature,” Gemma tells one of her young charges, “that’s just the way things are,” adding forlornly that “it’s only horrible sometimes”.
+The name "Vivarium," which refers to a space where small animals can be observed in a replica of their natural habitat, gives an indication of the direction this is taking.
+It is enough to say that Tom and Gemma find themselves raising a monstrous child in a pastel-colored simulation of suburban hell, whose arrival is foreshadowed by a terrifying opening sequence in which a cuckoo invades a nest and cries out to be fed by its confused surrogate mother.
+Gemma tells one of her young charges, "That's nature; that's just the way things are."
+She then melancholy adds, "It's only horrible sometimes."

-You can see the seeds of Vivarium in the ghost estates of Finnegan and Shanley’s chilling 2012 short Foxes, and there are times this feels like a single idea stretched to feature length.
-But there’s enough visual and thematic invention to keep viewers gripped and unsettled, particularly in these unprecedented, isolated times.
+The ghost estates of Finnegan and Shanley's eerie 2012 short Foxes contain the seeds of Vivarium, and at times it seems like a single concept stretched to a feature length.
+However, there's enough inventiveness in the theme and visuals to keep viewers captivated and uneasy, especially in these rare and solitary times.